alex-w/HYG-Database/athyg/details_v1.md

 There have been several changes from all of the alpha (v0.x) versions, the main ones being:

 * The decision to concentrate on stars that were either single or the primary component of their star systems (usually the "A" component) was made explicit at all stages.
-In multiple stars, "B" and other fainter componentsfrom HYG are subject to being dropped if they cannot be unambiguously associated with a star in Tycho or Gaia.
+In multiple stars, "B" and other fainter components from HYG are subject to being dropped if they cannot be unambiguously associated with a star in Tycho or Gaia.
 * There is a more comprehensive procedure to assign HYG stars, especially Gliese stars, without an explicit link to Tycho from HYG via a HYG->HIPPARCOS or HYG->Henry Draper ID reference.
 * A small number of cross-references (for HIP->HD and TYC->HD in particular) were found to be incorrect, leading either to duplicate entries from multiple sources or to valid Tycho entries that were missing their HYG data in the final catalog.